 A garnish is more than just a pretty decoration; it adds aroma and a final layer of flavor that completes the drink.
 For many honey whiskey cocktails, a simple citrus twist is the perfect finishing touch.
 To get the most out of it, twist the peel over the glass to release its fragrant oils onto the surface of the drink before dropping it in.
 Don’t be afraid to get creative, especially with a unique spirit like Mash & Mallow.
 Try garnishing your drink with a toasted marshmallow or adding a graham cracker rim to complement the s’mores notes in our signature cocktails.

-What to Eat with Your Honey Whiskey Cocktail
+Perfect Pairings: What to Eat with Your Honey Whiskey Drink

 A great cocktail is even better with the right snack alongside it.
 Pairing food with your honey whiskey drink doesn’t have to be complicated; it’s all about matching flavors to create a more enjoyable experience.
 The goal is to find foods that complement the sweet, warm, and sometimes smoky notes in your glass.